 Large and well-capitalized technology-focused companies have continued to enter into the automotive space in recent years.
 Companies including, but not limited to, Alphabet Inc., Amazon.com, Inc., Apple Inc., Lucid Group, Inc., Lyft, Inc., Rivian Automotive, Inc., Tesla, Inc. and Uber Technologies, Inc. may challenge the existing automotive manufacturing, retail sales, maintenance and repair, and transportation models.
 For example, Tesla, Inc. has been challenging state dealer franchise laws in many states with mixed results, but it has achieved success with its direct-to-consumer new vehicle sales business model and its vehicles have been accepted by many consumers, even in states where dealer franchise laws appear to preclude such vehicle sales.
-In addition, other manufacturers whose new vehicles we sell have recently announced their intentions to implement an "agency" model of direct manufacturer to consumer sales in certain European markets.
-Although the long-term impact of the participation of vehicle manufacturers in direct sales is undetermined, these other large companies have the ability to connect with each individual consumer easily through their existing or future technology platforms, we may ultimately be at a competitive disadvantage in marketing, selling, financing and servicing vehicles.
+In addition, other manufacturers whose new vehicles we sell have recently announced their intentions to implement an "agency" model of direct manufacturers in direct sales is undetermined, these other large companies may continue to change consumers' view on how automobiles should be manufactured, equipped, retailed, maintained and utilized in the future.
+Because these companies have the ability to connect with each individual consumer easily through their existing or future technology platforms, we may ultimately be at a competitive disadvantage in marketing, selling, financing and servicing vehicles.
 In addition, certain automobile manufacturers have expressed interest in or begun selling directly to customers.
 The franchised dealer's participation in that potential future transaction type is unclear and our operations and financial results may be negatively impacted if the role of franchised dealers diminishes.